-Anti-requisite: AG22035 and AG20001
+Anti-requisite: AG20001

-The Internship Module consists of a 30-hour internship placement over the course of the semester and interactive weekly two-hour seminars.
+The Internship Module consists of a 30-hour internship placement over the course of the semester along with interactive seminars.
 The module will allow you to gain valuable work experience and to reflect on your future career plans.
-The Careers Service source a variety of internship placements for you to choose from but if you have an organisation in mind you can source your own and we will support you with the application process.
-The module has no exam but is continually assessed through the production of a portfolio of work.
+The Careers Service source a variety of internship placements for you to choose from but if you have an organisation in mind, you can source your own and we will support you with the application process.
+The module has no exam but is continually assessed through a variety of different assessment methods.